ColleSerre/SchoolArchives/Histoire/American Civil War/The American Civil War.md

 Richmond was the capital of the Confederate states Robert E. Lee: General for the Confederacy; his statue was removed by Florida but this was protested.
 The Charlottesville riots, white suprematists protested against the removal of the statue.
 Anti-fa protesters protested against these demonstrations.
 This led to the Charlottesville car attack.
-Northern states: Union - blue uniforms - supported by the government Southern states: Confederacy - grey uniforms - supported by some states
+Northern states: Union (blue uniforms) supported by the government Southern states: Confederacy (grey uniforms) supported by some states

 ## Causes